cviebrock/image-validator/README.md

 <a name="copyright"></a>
 ## Copyright and License

-Eloquent-Sluggable was written by Colin Viebrock and released under the MIT License.
+Image-Validator was written by Colin Viebrock and released under the MIT License.
 See the LICENSE file for details.

 Copyright 2013 Colin Viebrock